timorthi/export-workflow-logs/README.md

 # export-workflow-logs

+`export-workflow-logs` is a GitHub Action to automatically export the logs of a GitHub Actions Workflow run to Amazon S3.

-The logs for a GitHub Actions workflow run are only [available for a limited time](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization) before they are automatically deleted.
-Use this GitHub Action to export the logs to longer term storage such as Amazon S3.
+The logs for workflow run are only [available for a limited time](https://docs.github.com/en/organizations/managing-organization-settings/configuring-the-retention-period-for-github-actions-artifacts-and-logs-in-your-organization) before they are automatically deleted.
+This Action moves workflow run logs to longer term storage to make them easily accessible in the future for auditing purposes.

 This Action uses the [Download workflow run logs API](https://docs.github.com/en/rest/actions/workflow-runs?apiVersion=2022-11-28#download-workflow-run-logs) to fetch the run logs.
-The logs are then saved as a `.zip` archive at the destination.
+The logs are then saved as an archive at the destination.
 For supported destinations, see [Usage](#usage).

 ## Quick Start